chitrank-bisht/assignment-nm/README.md

 - **PUT `/users/:id`**: Update the authenticated user's profile (Admin only).
 - **DELETE `/users/:id`**: Delete a user (Admin only).

+## Postman Collection

+A Postman collection is provided to facilitate testing of the API endpoints.
+You can import the collection into Postman to quickly get started with testing the available routes.

+### How to Import the Collection

+1. Download the Postman collection from the [postman](./postman_collection) directory in this repository.
+2. Open Postman.
+3. Click on the "Import" button located at the top left corner.
+4. Select the downloaded JSON file and click "Open."
+5. The collection will be added to your Postman workspace.

+### Collection Overview

+The collection includes requests with examples for:
+- User registration
+- User login
+- Fetching user profiles
+- Admin user management

 ## Middleware